summerwind/nghttp2-stream-analyzer/README.md

 # Nghttp2 Stream Analyzer

-The stream analyzer for nghttp2.
+This is a prototype of stream analyzer for nghttp2.
-This is the very rough prototype ;-)

 ## Requirements